-Table 92 System Monitor > Cellular WAN Status
+Table 95 System Monitor > Cellular WAN Status

-• Monitor > Celiular WAN Status LABEL DESCRIPTION Refresh Interval Select the time interval the Zyxel Device will check and refresh the fields shown on this screen.
+LABEL DESCRIPTION Select the time interval the Zyxel Device will check and refresh the fields shown on this screen.
 Select None to stop detection.
-Module Information IMEI This shows the International Mobile Equipment Identity of the Zyxel Device.
+Module Informatio Module Information IMEI This shows the International Mobile Equipment Identity of the Zyxel Device.
 Module SW Version This shows the software version of the cellular module.
 SIM Status SIM Card Status This displays the SIM card status: None - the Zyxel Device does not detect that there is a SIM card inserted.
 Waiting SIM Available - the SIM card is detected but not available yet.
 Available - the SIM card could either have or doesn't have PIN code security.
 Locked - the SIM card has PIN code security, but you did not enter the PIN code yet.
 Blocked - you entered an incorrect PIN code too many times, so the SIM card has been locked; call the ISP for a PUK (Pin Unlock Key) to unlock the SIM card.
 Error - the Zyxel Device detected that the SIM card has errors.
-IMSI This displays the International Mobile Subscriber Identity (IMSI) of the installed SIM card.
+This displays the International Mobile Subscriber Identity (IMSI) of the installed SIM card.
 An IMSI is a unique ID used to identify a mobile subscriber in a mobile network.
 ICCID Integrated Circuit Card Identifier (ICCID).
 This is the serial number of the SIM card.
-PIN Protection A PIN (Personal Identification Number) code is a key to a SIM card.
+A PIN (Personal Identification Number) code is a key to a SIM card.
 Without the PIN code, you cannot use the SIM card.
 Shows Enable if the service provider requires you to enter a PIN to use the SIM card and PIN Protection is enabled.
-Shows Disable if the service provider lets you use the SIM without inputting a PIN.
-PIN Remaining Attempts This is how many more times you can try to enter the PIN code before the ISP blocks your SIM card.
-IP Passthrough Status IP Passthrough This displays if IP Passthrough is enabled on the Zyxel Device.
-Enable IP Passthrough allows a LAN computer on the local network of the Zyxel Device to have access to web services using the public IP address.
+Shows Disable if the service provider lets you use the SIM without inputting a PIN. • This is how many more times you can try to enter the PIN code before the ISP blocks your SIM card.
+IP Passthrough Stat tus This displays if IP Passthrough is enabled on the Zyxel Device.
+IP Passthrough allows a LAN computer on the local network of the Zyxel Device to have access to web services using the public IP address.
 When IP Passthrough is configured, all traffic is forwarded to the first LAN computer on the local network and will not go through NAT.
-IP Passthrough Mode This displays the IP Passthrough mode.
-This displays Dynamic and the Zyxel Device will allow traffic to be forwarded to the first LAN computer requesting an IP address from the Zyxel Device.
+This displays the IP Passthrough mode.
+Mode This displays Dynamic and the Zyxel Device will allow traffic to be forwarded to the first LAN computer requesting an IP address from the Zyxel Device.
 This displays Fixed and the Zyxel Device will allow traffic to be forwarded to a specific LAN computer on the local network of the Zyxel Device.
 Cellular Status Cellular Status This displays the status of the cellular Internet connection.

-Table 92 System Monitor > Cellular WAN Status (continued)
+Table 95 System Monitor > Cellular WAN Status (continued)